mortenson/twig-components-ssr/README.md

 the element.
 The base component will use this original content before attaching the shadow root to ensure proper future rendering.

+# Determining what tags were rendered

+During the render process a list of tag names that were present in the provided HTML are collected and stored.
+To access them, call the `getRenderedTags()` method of your `TwigComponentsSSR\Renderer` object.
+This is useful for only adding Javascript for components that are actually present on the page.

 # Running tests

 Tests for this project are written using PHPUnit.
 To execute tests, run: